kirchners-manta/multifidelity-water/README.md

  }
 }
 ```
-This algorithm cannot be executed several times on the same input file, because some attributes and datasets were renamed with an `_initial` suffix.
+The `eval-estimator` algorithm cannot be executed several times on the same input file, because some attributes and datasets were renamed with an `_initial` suffix.

 After completing the `eval-estimator` step, the `chemmodel-prep` and `chemmod-post` steps need to be repeated with the selected models.